GabSchach/HDVis_fork/README.md

 removeEdgebyNode(nodeID)
 ```

 This function removes all edges that have `nodeID` as either source or target.
-Several edges with the same source and target nodes will be bundeled into one by the DotHandler instance.
+Several edges with the same source and target nodes will be bundled into one by the DotHandler instance.

 #### Clusters